-Ohio University's Patton College of Education, in collaboration with The Voinovich School of Leadership and Public Affairs, has launched a one-year online Education Public Policy Leadership Certificate designed to expose participants to real-world theoretical and practical instruction and experiences in education public policy leadership studies.
+Ohio University's Patton College of Education, in collaboration with The Voinovich School of Leadership and Public Affairs, offers a one-year online Education Public Policy Leadership Certificate designed to expose participants to real-world theoretical and practical instruction and experiences in education public policy leadership studies.

 Upon completion of this certificate, students will have a strong command of the public policymaking process, including policy development, analysis, implementation, evaluation, and advocacy for an education public policy passion of their choice.
 Participants will be equipped with knowledge and skills that will increase their employability in the public policy sphere.

 Admission to this graduate-level 12-credit program alternates between a traditional calendar year cycle and an academic year cycle that was implemented with the 2020 cohort to better accommodate working educators.
-Specifically, the inaugural cohort ran from January to December 2019, cohort 2 will run from May 11, 2020 through late spring 2021, cohort 3 will run from January to December 2022, and so on.
+Specifically, the inaugural cohort ran from January to December 2019, cohort 2 will run from summer 2020 through late spring 2021, cohort 3 will run from January 2022 to December 2022, and so on.
 Please note: The specific cohort dates are contingent upon program enrollment.